andmcadams/MapHelper/README.md

 # Future Improvements

-* Add a plug-in to pixelate an almost finished map
+* Add a plug-in to pixelate an almost finished map (already done by mosaic filter but may want a custom one)
 * Actually put something in install.sh.
 Need feedback on where to put it in different operating systems.
 * Create a layer with reference objects, icons, and colors?